Apollon77/smartmeter-obis/README.md

 * **JsonEfrProtocol**: OBIS data from EFR Smart Grid Hub (JSON format)

 Supported Transports (how to receive the data):
-* **SerialResposeTransport**: receive through serial push data (smartmeter send data without any request on regular intervals).
+* **SerialResponseTransport**: receive through serial push data (smartmeter send data without any request on regular intervals).
 Mostly used for SML
-* **SerialRequestResposeTransport**: rD0 protocol in modes A, B, C and D (mode E curently NOT supported!) with Wakeup-, Signon-, pot.
+* **SerialRequestResponseTransport**: D0 protocol in modes A, B, C and D (mode E curently NOT supported!) with Wakeup-, Signon-, pot.
 ACK- and Data-messages to read out data (programing/write mode not implemented so far)
 * **HttpRequestTransport**: Read data via HTTP by requesting an defined URL
 * **LocalFileTransport**: Read data from a local file